Spin-Locked Helical Currents and Charge-Neutral Spin-Channel Pumping in Altermagnetic Nanotubes: Results and discussion

-Using V$_2$Se$_2$O as an illustrative example, the monolayer structure is shown in Fig. \ref{figure2}(a).
-When rolled into a nanotube (containing 14 unitcells), the spin-polarized charge density [Fig. \ref{figure2}(b)] reveals a distinct spin texture: the spin-up (red) and spin-down (blue) charge lobes form counter-rotating helical patterns along the tube axis z.
-Without considering magnetic moments, the lattice possesses a mirror symmetry M$_{z}$ in the lattice, which ensures that the structure itself have no handedness.
-But once spin orientations are included, $M_{z}$ will be reduced to $M_{z}\mathcal{T}$, and thus induce a chiral symmetry breaking.
-Specifically, the spin-up channels trace a counterclockwise winding, whereas the spin-down channels follow a clockwise one, establishing opposite spin-chirality couplings in the two spin sectors.
-To visualize this helical correlation, we extract three successive cross-sectional slices along z, as displayed in Fig. \ref{figure2}(c), which clearly demonstrate the continuous rotation of spin-polarized charge density around the tube circumference.
+Using V$_2$Se$_2$O as an illustrative example, the monolayer structure is shown in Fig.~\ref{figure2}(a).
+When rolled into a relaxed [110], $N=7$ nanotube containing 14 parent unit cells with an axial period of 5.772~\AA, the spin-polarized charge density [Fig.~\ref{figure2}(b)] reveals a distinct spin texture: the spin-up (red) and spin-down (blue) charge lobes form counter-rotating helical patterns along the tube axis $z$.
+The three successive cross-sectional slices in Fig.~\ref{figure2}(c) demonstrate the continuous rotation of the spin-polarized charge density around the tube circumference.

-The corresponding spin-resolved electronic band structures are shown in Fig. \ref{figure3}.
-The spin-up and spin-down channels, plotted in red and blue respectively, exhibit degenerate dispersions along z-direction but opposite helical characters.
-Because the nanotube 1D, only the axial (z) direction provides dispersive bands that are directly relevant to charge transport.
-The circumferential ($x$-$y$) momenta are quantized and folded into subbands, so the “interleaved” transport implied by the helical spin texture cannot be read off from the band dispersions alone.
-Even so, the nature of the Bloch wave functions at representative $k$ points, particularly near the gap edges, reveals the underlying anisotropy.
-The conduction band minimum (CBM) and valence band maximum (VBM) occur near z and are marked by black squares in Fig. \ref{figure3}.
-Their associated Bloch states carry opposite azimuthal phase windings $e^{\pm i m\phi}$ around the tube circumference, which we label by “$+$” and “$-$” (clockwise and anticlockwise helicities along the z axis).
+The corresponding spin-resolved electronic band structures are shown in Fig.~\ref{figure3}.
+The spin-up and spin-down channels, plotted in red and blue, exhibit nearly degenerate dispersions along the $z$ direction and opposite helical wave-function characters.
+The conduction-band minimum (CBM) and valence-band maximum (VBM) occur at the marked $k_z$ points.
+The symbols $+$ and $-$ identify clockwise and anticlockwise helical wave-function characters visualized in Fig.~\ref{figure4}.

-The helicity assignment is opposite in the two spin sectors: the band-edge state in the spin-up channel is paired with one azimuthal winding, while its spin-down counterpart carries the opposite winding.
-Thus, carriers injected near the CBM/VBM inevitably couple axial motion to counter rotating orbital circulation in the two spin channels, a spin-chirality locking that is consistent with the counter winding spin polarized charge lobes in Fig. \ref{figure2}.